• /

 Tip

 This format applies to the Kubernetes integration v3.
-For the older v2 version, check the section below.
+For the older v2 version, see Monitor services running on Kubernetes.

 A working configuration snippet should be a YAML document with the following structure: